You’re competent and committed. Take your career to the next level by registering as a Chartered Professional Engineer (CPEng).

 You don’t need to be a member of Engineering New Zealand to apply.

-Equivalent knowledge assessment $1,175.00 (if you don't have a Washington Accord qualification)
+Equivalent knowledge assessment: $1,292.50 (if you don't have a Washington Accord qualification)

 HOW TO APPLY

 You can apply to be a Chartered Professional Engineer through our member area online.
 Engineering New Zealand members will already have access.
-If you're not an Engineering New Zealand member, you can join.
+If you're not an Engineering New Zealand member, simply sign up to access our online area and then set your goal.
+We'll then be able to recommend the next step for you to reach your Chartership goal.

 Before you formally submit your application, you will be asked to submit your draft application for a member of our assessment team to check.
 This is an important step that provides you with feedback on ways you could improve your application, so you're more likely to be successful.